 Moyenne Island Hike

-After a Creole lunch aboard Anahita, we waded ashore to hike around Moyenne, enjoying sea views, palm trees, lush vegetation, and giant tortoises.
+After a Creole lunch aboard Anahita, we waded ashore to hike around Moyenne, enjoying spectacular sea views, palm trees, lush vegetation, and giant tortoises.
 The hiking trail leads by coves, granite boulders, ruins, and a tiny chapel.
 There are a few side trips – Hanni’s Haunt and Treasure Peak – and secluded beaches with sweeping views of the surrounding islands and sea.

 Brendon and Rene planted sixteen thousand trees and built nature paths encircling the island.
 The main path passes the remains of two old houses.
 One was formerly occupied by the earliest traceable owner, Melidor Louange, who acquired the island in 1850 and lived there with Julie Chiffon for 42 years.
 They sold the island to eccentric Englishman Alfred d’Emmerez de Charmoy from Berkshire.